phenderson-d2iq/flix-server-chart/README.md

     mysql_database: flix-db
     mysql_max_connections: 140

-# This will be the port Flix client communicates on
+# This will be the port Flix client communicates on.
+You can also disable services if you want to use a hostNetwork option
 service:
   enabled: true
   port: 8080

+# Enables host network, tieing each flix server to a single node and BINDing the service port to the node
+hostNetwork:
+  enabled: false

 # This is a kubernetes volume that has RWX capabilties that will be used for the assests folder.
 sharedVolume: